|

 Content is always more important than delivery or the surroundings.
 But paying attention to the environment in which your presentation is delivered can add to the effectiveness of your message.

-About the AuthorStephen D. Boyd, Ph.D., CSP, is Professor of Speech Communication in the College of Informatics, Northern Kentucky University, Highland Heights, Kentucky.
-He works with companies and associations whose people want to speak and listen more effectively to improve personal and professional success.
-He can be reached at 800.727.6520 or through his website at http://www.sboyd.com.
+About the AuthorStephen D. Boyd, Ph.D., CSP, is Professor Emeritus of Speech Communication, College of Informatics, Northern Kentucky University, near Cincinnati.
+He presents keynotes and seminars to corporations and associations whose people want to speak and listen effectively.
+See additional articles and resources at http://www.sboyd.com.
+To book Steve, call 800-727-6520 or email him through his website.
 Related Links:

 |